Boryyy/instaTrack/README.md

 A simple script that will track your instagram account who you are following and they are not following back , who unfollowed you , and who added you.

-There are 2 versions right now , one that saves them in `instaTrack.txt` and prints them in your terminal window , and one that print them in your discord webhook bot.
+There are 3 versions right now , one that saves them in `instaTrack.txt` and prints them in your terminal window , one that print them in your discord webhook bot , and one that send u the list in your instagram ur tracking!

 Tested only with 200-500-800 followers , so if u have any question you can ask me about it , report an issue.